Resize Your Image

 At WPDesigns we aim to maintain the optimum user experience for your website.
 In order for you to carry this on after the build is complete it is important to make sure your images are the correct size, correct format and also compressed as much as possible without losing the overall quality.
 Before compressing the image you wish to add to the website it is important to ensure it is the correct size and format; if these two are not done then the image will not be as effectively compressed as it could be.

-To optimise the images as best as possible I recommend using Optimizilla, this website allows to upload single or bulk images and strip them of the unnecessary data and information which therefore reduces the overall image size.
+To optimise the images as best as possible I recommend using I Love IMG, this website allows to upload single or bulk images and strip them of the unnecessary data and information which therefore reduces the overall image size.
 The savings gained from this are often around 50 – 60% depending on the image.

 How to use it?